 - High-Efficiency Electric Home Rebate.
 Funding for state energy offices to develop rebate programs for qualifying electrification projects, such as appliance upgrades or other actions.
 (Cannot be combined with HOMES Rebate).

 - Modified 25C Nonbusiness Energy Property Tax Credit.
-Improves program to allow homeowners to claim a credit of up to 30 percent of the cost of qualified products or equipment that help reduce energy use, up to $1200 annually.
+Improves program to allow homeowners to claim a credit of up to 30 percent of the cost of qualified products or equipment that help reduce energy use.

 - Modified 25D Residential Clean Energy Tax Credit.
 Provides homeowners credit for installing solar electric, solar water heating, fuel cells, small wind, biomass fuel stove and geothermal heat pumps and now allows battery storage also.